-If the fun/3 is used, it is called when the actual authentication occurs and may therefore return dynamic data like time, remote ip etc.
+If the fun/3 or fun/4 is used, it is called when the actual authentication occurs and may therefore return dynamic data like time, remote ip etc.

 The parameter Echo guides the client about need to hide the password.